Stray Kids: 2024: Ate, Giant, and Hop

 Stray Kids held two fan meetings in 2024: SKZ's Magic School in Seoul from March 29 to 31 and SKZ Toy World in Osaka and Saitama in April.
 Stray Kids performed the theme for the Japanese television drama Re: Revenge – Yokubo no Hate ni, titled "Why?", which was released on April 12.
 Stray Kids attended the 2024 Met Gala as guests of the designer Tommy Hilfiger.
-They were the first K-pop act all members of which appeared together at the Met Gala, and ranked number-one in Red Carpet Power Rankings in the male category, according to The Hollywood Reporter.
+They were the first K-pop act all members of which appeared together at the Met Gala and ranked number one in Red Carpet Power Rankings in the male category, according to The Hollywood Reporter.
 Stray Kids released the single "Lose My Breath", featuring American singer-songwriter Charlie Puth, on May 10.
 The song peaked at number 90 on the Billboard Hot 100 and number 97 on the UK Singles Chart.

-On July 18, 2024, JYP announced the members of Stray Kids had renewed their contracts with the company, and the band's ninth Korean-language EP Ate and its lead single "Chk Chk Boom" were released the next day.
+On July 18, 2024, JYP announced the members of Stray Kids had renewed their contracts with the company, and the band's ninth Korean-language EP, Ate, and its lead single, "Chk Chk Boom", were released the next day.
 The EP peaked at number one on album charts in South Korea, Austria, Belgium, France, Greece, Hungary, Poland, Portugal, and the United States.
-Stray Kids became the first group and the second act to top the Billboard 200 with their first five charted albums.
-"Chk Chk Boom" also became the band's highest peak on the UK Singles Chart and the Billboard Hot 100 at numbers 30 and 49, respectively.
+Stray Kids became the first group and the second act to top the Billboard 200 with their first five charted releases.
+"Chk Chk Boom" also became the band's highest peak on the UK Singles Chart and the Billboard Hot 100, at numbers 30 and 49, respectively.
 In support of the EP, the group headlined major music festivals I-Days in Milan, BST Hyde Park in London, and Lollapalooza in Chicago.
-The band also embarked on the Dominate World Tour starting in August in Seoul, and traveled to Asia, Australia, Latin America, North America, and Europe.
+The band also embarked on the Dominate World Tour starting in August in Seoul and traveled to Asia, Australia, Latin America, North America, and Europe.

 In October 2024, Stray Kids became the second K-pop group to perform at the American Music Awards, following BTS.
 The band released the second Japanese-language studio album titled Giant on November 13, featuring the opening theme "Night" and ending theme "Falling Up" for the "Workshop Battle" arc of the second season of Kami no Tō: Tower of God.
 On December 13, they issued the mixtape, marketed as "SKZhop Hiptape", Hop, alongside the lead single "Walkin on Water".
 It combines hip-hop influences, introducing music under the 'SKZhop' genre, a term blending the group's initials, "SKZ", and "hip hop".
 The mixtape peaked at number one on the album charts in South Korea and the United States.
-Stray Kids officially became the first act ever to top the Billboard 200 with their first six charted albums.
-Also in 2024, Stray Kids performed two soundtrack songs: "Slash" and "Come Play" (with Young Miko and Tom Morello) for the American superhero film Deadpool & Wolverine (2024), and the television series Arcane, respectively.
+Stray Kids officially became the first act ever to top the Billboard 200 with their first six charted releases.
+Also in 2024, Stray Kids performed two soundtrack songs: "Slash" and "Come Play" (with Young Miko and Tom Morello) for the American superhero film Deadpool & Wolverine (2024) and the television series Arcane, respectively.
 According to IFPI, Stray Kids was the fifth best-selling artist in 2024, while Ate was the tenth best-selling album.